Tarlac Agricultural University: History

 Infrastructure development was also accelerated by Estrada.
 Academic buildings rose to accommodate enrollment that reached thousands and which increased every year.
 Twenty-one faculty cottages, the Girls' Dorm and Boys' Dorm, a guest house, six-door staff apartment, a research and development building, a multi-purpose building, the Administration cum library and the chapel were all constructed.
 The old structures were repaired and PAG-ASA established an Agro-Metrological Station.
 These gave a new look to the campus.
 By then the campus has expanded to 70 hectares, including a 4-hectare athletic oval.
 Research and Extension also expanded and the TCA became a byword among households in the service area.
 The production projects also increased, notably rice, vegetables, piggery, poultry, goat, cattle, nursery, fruit trees, seedlings and canteen service.

 Feliciano S. Rosete became the 3rd President of TCA when Estrada's term expired in 1989.
 During the first five years of Rosete's term, other infrastructures came about.
 The landmark was the Farmers’ Training Center built from the Countrywide Development Fund (CDF) of the then Senator Alberto G. Romulo.
 It was also during Pres.
 Rosete's term that scholarships from private individuals and NGOs started pouring in, and more curricular programs were offered.
 Extension and Research accomplishments also multiplied.

-In 2001, Philip B. Ibarra became the 4th President of TCA.
-His administration is noted for sustaining the gains and glories of the past while working out for more.
-TCA then was notable for revolutionizing its curricular offerings, computerization of enrolment and administrative system, aggressive accessing of financial and material resources, development of new leaders, and strengthening existing partnerships with local and international organizations.
-All these initiatives has Pushed TCA to be the Best Institution through Transparent and Caring Administration.

-On January 14, 2010, Max P. Guillermo, assumed the presidency of this college.
-He pursues a new strategic planning initiative: TCA at 2015 that outlines the formulated institutional plans, based on strategic programmatic strengths to be supported by a comprehensive development plan to make TCA an energized incubator of new ideas and center of innovation.
+In 2001, Philip B. Ibarra stepped in as the fourth president of TCA.
+During his tenure, the institution updated its curriculum, computerized its enrollment and administrative systems, acquired additional financial and material resources, and expanded partnerships(locally and internationally).
+Max P. Guillermo succeeded Ibarra as president on January 14,2010.
+He introduced initiatives like "TCA at 2015" which outlined institutional development plans focused on innovation and program strength.

-The second term of the president unfolds more aggressive realization of the goals of the college to pursue opportunities thru external relations such as sending OJT students abroad, faculty exchange, research paper presentations and forging partnerships with universities in Asia and the world over.
+The second term of the president unfolds more aggressive realization of the goals of the college to pursue opportunities through external relations such as sending OJT students abroad, faculty exchange, research paper presentations and forging partnerships with universities in Asia and the world over.
 More outputs and completion of programs, projects and activities will be generated through the collective efforts of the administration, faculty and staff as well as the students and partner agencies.
 The incessant establishment of linkages with various sectors intensifies TCA's presence to be more visible.
 TCA will brace more challenges of the ASEAN 2015 and globalization at a greater sphere.